hnarayanan/harishnarayanan.org/README.md

   - computational biologist
   - all-around web technologist
 - Embed relevant talks in research articles
-- Move research-related software to the projects page?
 - Look at large green notebook for ideas for node layouts, and footer

 ## Notes